 Questions to Ask an Agent

-Poor interaction skills.
+Poor communication skills.

-Absence of schedule.
+Absence of accessibility.

-Disinterest as soon as a deal is under agreement.
+Disinterest when an offer is under agreement.

-Frequent disagreements with other agents.
+Frequent disagreements with other representatives.

 Reviewing the Agreement